-"Time" is an American weekly opinion magazine founded in 1923 and read across the entire world.
+Time (or TIME) is an American weekly news magazine founded in 1923 and read across the entire world.
 It has international editions for Europe, Asia and Canada and an edition for children.
 It focuses on politics, culture, social changes, sport, fashion, economics and other current events.

-- But Not Too Evil: Khomeini was the last controversial person to be elected "Man of the Year" in 1979.
-Due to Public Backlash "Time" became more careful not to elect people that are too "evil" in the public eye, even though later winners like George W. Bush and Vladimir Putin could hardly be considered free from controversy either.
+- But Not Too Evil: Ruhollah Khomeini, the controversial supreme leader of Iran, was elected "Person of the Year" in 1979 for his role in leading the revolution that put him in power.
+While Time was no stranger to picking controversial figures for Person of the Year (having previously featured Adolf Hitler, among others), the choice of Khomeini sparked a big enough backlash to make the magazine far more careful not to elect people that are too "evil" in the public eye, even though later winners like George W. Bush, Vladimir Putin, and Donald Trump could hardly be considered free from controversy either.

-- We All Live in America: Despite trying to maintain a cosmopolitan image and being read across the entire world the magazine sometimes focuses too much on topics that only Americans would consider to be interesting.
+- Creator Provincialism: Despite trying to maintain a cosmopolitan image and being read across the entire world the magazine sometimes focuses too much on topics that only Americans would consider to be interesting.

 - Since 1996 most people elected to be "Person of the Year" have been Americans.
 The magazine even went so far to name "The American Soldier" "Person of 2003", despite the fact that the Americans weren't the only troops fighting in Afghanistan and Iraq.
-So far, the only exceptions have been Irishman Bono (2005), Russian Vladimir Putin (2007) and Pope Francis (2013), not counting general winners like "You" (2006) and "The Protester" (2011).
+So far, the only exceptions have been Irishman Bono (2005), Russian Vladimir Putin (2007), Italian-Argentinian Pope Francis (2013), German Angela Merkel (2015), Swede Greta Thunberg (2019), and Ukrainian Volodymyr Zelenskyy (2022), not counting general winners like "You" (2006) and "The Protester" (2011).